In this article

 A/B testing a shopping cart or landing page can give you the data you need to improve your click-through rate and to find the right angle for copywriting.
 With Google Analytics, you can run multiple A/B tests and aggregate the data you need to optimize your landing pages and shopping carts.

-Once you’ve analysed and tested your results, it’ll be much easier to implement the changes that you need.
+Once you’ve analyzed and tested your results, it’ll be much easier to implement the changes that you need.

 Because let’s face it, it’s a lot more efficient to rely on research-backed data instead of your gut feelings.

 Luckily for you, there are already tons of tools to help you acquire customers easily.
 These customer acquisition tools are designed by experts in the industry who understand what converts a potential customer into a paying one.

 They also understand how to appeal to a savvy and busy business owner, like you, making these tools some of the easiest to set up and manage.